SwiftERM Hyper-personalisation for ecommerce email marketing

 In large companies, there can be dozens of disparate systems where knowledge is created, stored and retrieved.
 The proliferation of disparate applications leads to silos of corporate knowledge and an often frustrating user experience for customer service employees.

-Application leaders should look at this disparate landscape of knowledge bases and evaluate a path for rationalising the number of knowledge systems by consolidating around key providers where specialty functionality isn’t truly required.
+Application leaders should look at this disparate landscape of knowledge bases and evaluate a path for rationalising the number of knowledge systems by consolidating around key providers where speciality functionality isn’t truly required.

 Lowering the cost will depend on having a backbone knowledge management infrastructure in place that is scalable, shareable but compartmentalised by role/user type, and globally searchable across many channels, such as machines, mobile devices, kiosks, websites, communities and social media.
 For many, the goal of consolidating to a single knowledge management system may be both financially and politically unrealistic.